How to Maintain or Achieve Healthy Cholesterol Levels

 In order to achieve or maintain desirable cholesterol levels, you first have to know where you stand.
 Your primary care physician can run simple blood tests that will tell you exactly what your levels are.

 To lower or maintain blood cholesterol levels, it’s important to eat a heart-healthy diet that includes a regular intake of plant-based foods like vegetables, fruits, whole grains, nuts and legumes.
-Low-fat dairy and poultry are also important and unsaturated vegetable oils such as safflower, canola or olive oil are good for you, too.
+Low-fat dairy and poultry are also important, and unsaturated vegetable oils such as safflower, canola or olive oil are good for you, too.

-Omega-3 fatty acids, found in fish, flax, flaxseed oil and chia seeds can also help lower triglyceride levels, another type of blood lipid associated with cardiovascular disease that often accompanies a low HDL.
-Avocados (high in unsaturated fat), red wine (in moderation) and high-fiber fruits and grains like apples, pears, prunes, oatmeal and barely are also known to decrease LDL-cholesterol and can help increase HDL levels.
+Omega-3 fatty acids, found in fish, flax, flaxseed oil and chia seeds, can also help lower triglyceride levels, another type of blood lipid associated with cardiovascular disease that often accompanies a low HDL.
+Avocados (high in unsaturated fat), red wine (in moderation) and high-fiber fruits and grains like apples, pears, prunes, oatmeal and barley, are also known to decrease LDL-cholesterol and can help increase HDL levels.
 Vegetarian dishes also offer a great way to get cholesterol-friendly protein and nutrients without all the meat.

-Most importantly, limit or avoid foods that are high in saturated and trans fats like fatty cuts of meat, chips, butter, cakes, cookies and stick or hydrogenated margarine or shortening.
-These foods can contribute to artery clogging cholesterol.
+Most importantly, limit or avoid foods that are high in saturated and trans fats like fatty cuts of meat, chips, butter, cakes, cookies, and stick or hydrogenated margarine or shortening.
+These foods can contribute to artery-clogging cholesterol.